Autodesk AutoCAD Web | Use AutoCAD Online And On Mobile

 Yes, the Autodesk AutoCAD web and mobile apps are included with an Autodesk AutoCAD or AutoCAD LT subscription.

 AutoCAD on mobile can run on iOS, Android and Windows.
-See AutoCAD on mobile system requirements for version details.
+See AutoCAD on mobile system requirements (US Site) for version details.

 AutoCAD on the web is supported by 64-bit Google Chrome, 64-bit Mozilla Firefox and 64-bit Microsoft Edge on Windows or Mac.
 See AutoCAD on the web system requirements for version details.

 To access AutoCAD Web, you can log in to from a supported browser or download the app on your mobile device.
-See support documentation for more information.
+See support documentation (US Site) for more information.

 AutoCAD Web